CosmoStat/Tutorials/presentation_tips.md

 As scientists you will give talks.
 Presenting your work:

-- helps other scientists to know and use your results
+- helps other scientists to know about and use your results
 - helps to establish new collaborations
 - helps to develop new science objectives
 - helps to get a grant/job